Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations

-\begin{rem} We follow \cite{tibshirani2014adaptive} to give some discussion about an extension to the proposed method to the situation where data is observed at an irregular grid.
-It is equal to that the locations of data $x=(x_1,\dots,x_n)$ have the ordering $x_1<x_2<\dots<x_n$ and $d_j=x_{j+1}-x_j$ is not constant.
+\begin{rem} We follow \cite{tibshirani2014adaptive} for discussion about an extension to the proposed method for the situation where data is observed at an irregular grid.
+It is equal so that the locations of data $x=(x_1,\dots,x_n)$ have the ordering $x_1<x_2<\dots<x_n$ and $d_j=x_{j+1}-x_j$ is not constant.
 This issue is related to nonparametric quantile regression.
 When the locations $x\in\mathbb{R}^n$ are irregular and strictly increasing, \cite{tibshirani2014adaptive} proposed an adjusted difference operator for $k\geq 1$

 where $D_{n}^{(x,1)}=D_n^{(1)}$ and when $x_1=1,x_2=2,\dots,x_n=n$, $D_n^{(x,k+1)}$ is equal to $D_n^{(k+1)}$ \citep[see also ][]{heng2022bayesian}.
 The matrix $D$ is given by